mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 In conclusion, AI is a very nice tool that helps us save time, and is a very nice tutor that helps one learn.
 This applies to software engineering courses as well.
 I recommend AI as a tool for helping student learn software engineering in future courses, but be caution and avoid it being abused.

 Note:
-ChatGPT was used to help illustrating the image above.
+ChatGPT was used to help illustrating the image above and editing this essay.